 In the previous part, we shed light on why data warehouse automation technology should be an integral part of your data warehousing strategy.
-Here, we’ll talk about metadata and why a metadata-driven approach and DWA are like the peanut butter and jelly for agile data warehouse development.
-In this blog, we will discuss the definition of metadata, examples of metadata and the three categories of metadata.
-Further, it explains what is metadata in a data warehouse and its importance.
+Here, we’ll talk about metadata and why a metadata-driven approach and DWA are like peanut butter and jelly for agile data warehouse development.
+In this blog, we will discuss the definition of metadata, examples, and the three categories of metadata.
+Further, it explains the importance of metadata in a data warehouse.

 What is Metadata?

-Metadata is defined as the data that acts as a directory for other data.
+Metadata is the data that acts as a directory for other data.
 It helps users understand data at a higher level.
-A daily-life example to understand the concept of metadata is a book’s index.
-An index is a metadata that includes all the information about a book’s contents.
+A daily-life example of understanding the concept of metadata is a book’s index.
+An index is metadata that includes all the information about a book’s contents.

 What is Metadata in Data Warehouse?

-In a data warehouse, metadata can be many things, like data types, data formats, source and destination database tables, entity relationships, SCD patterns, and ETL mappings and transformations, and more.
+In a data warehouse, metadata can be many things, like data types, formats, source and destination database tables, entity relationships, SCD patterns, ETL mappings and transformations, and more.

 As such, a metadata-driven architecture allows you to bring source database schema into a data model, customize its structure based on your business requirements, and make the data model available for subsequent processes, such as data analytics.

 When the metadata-driven approach is coupled with DWA, they become the perfect partners that streamline design, development, and deployment, leading to a robust data warehouse implementation.
-Such combination provides IT teams with everything they need to formulate agile and sustainable processes that help deliver high-quality outputs consistently.
+Such a combination provides IT teams with everything they need to formulate agile and sustainable processes that help deliver high-quality outputs consistently.

-Metadata answers the 5 Ws (and an H) of your business data that is essentially stored in your data warehouse.
+Metadata answers the 5 Ws (and an H) of your business data stored in your data warehouse.

 Think of metadata as atoms.
 Just like atoms are the fundamental units of matter and define the structure and properties of chemical elements, metadata serves as the building blocks of your data warehouse.
-It provides you with the context, characteristics, and lineage of your business data down to an atomic level, allowing you to see its current and historical information.
+It provides you with the context, characteristics, and lineage of your business data to an atomic level, allowing you to see its current and historical information.